 “We will go in a lot more confident about what can be done and probably make things simpler so it works for us as well as us working for it.”

 It’s also important to note that this isn’t a sad or negative story by any means.
-Pippa and James have a young family and are taking a step back to enjoy time with their children.
+Pippa and Michael have a young family and are taking a step back to enjoy time with their children.
 “We made a choice to invest time in [our family] while we can,” says Pippa.
 “It’s not about it being too full on, it’s just about stepping back and making some assessments about life.”

 Image credit: Bonnie Savage